mediaopt/paypal-commercetools-client/README.md

 ### PayPal

-PayPal components props are based on PayPal props and you can see them on PayPal official documentations [_PayPalButtonsComponentOptions_](https://developer.paypal.com/sdk/js/reference/#buttons).
+PayPal components props are based on PayPal props and you can see them on PayPal official documentation [_PayPalButtonsComponentOptions_](https://github.com/paypal/react-paypal-js/blob/main/src/types/paypalButtonTypes.ts).

+### PayPalMessages

+PayPal messages props are based on PayPalMessages props and you can see them on PayPal official documentation [_PayPalMessagesComponentOptions_](https://github.com/paypal/react-paypal-js/blob/main/src/components/PayPalMessages.tsx).